tpapp/NumericalExample.jl/docs/src/theory.md

 The objective of the exercise is solving a simple Ramsey model with taxes in the time domain.
 The setup and characterization is of course standard, we write it out here in detail to make the presentation self-contained.

+While this model is kept simple, models of this class are useful for policy analysis as they can incorporate a rich sectoral structure, various adjustment frictios for labor and capital, and of course more more detailed consumers.
+A richer model would allow, for example, realistic experiments with tax policies or evaluation of industry policies.

+The analysis and solution will be in the time domain instead of a recursive formulation.
+Recursive formulations are better for setups with an aggregate stochastic component (which this model does not have), while time domain methods allow the incorporation of time-dependent policies (which we do not pursue here at this stage).

 ### Model setup

 The representative agent maximizes lifetime utility